ElektraInitiative/PermaplanT/doc/guidelines/frontend-testing.md

 The most popular locators are `getByRole()`, `getByLabel()` for user-centric and `getByTestId()` for more resilient tests.

-Nevertheless not all cases can be solved by these 3 locators, so there is also some alternatives.
+Nevertheless not all cases can be solved with these 3 locators, so you might use other locators too.
-A quick overview of the most important.
+A quick overview of the most important locators.

 ### [getByRole](https://playwright.dev/docs/locators#locate-by-role)